MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/deploy-email-unified-interface.md

 [!INCLUDE[cc-applies-to-update-9-0-0](../includes/cc_applies_to_update_9_0_0.md)]

-To improve accessibility when reading and editing email in [!INCLUDE[pn_CRM_Online](../includes/pn-crm-online.md)] apps , we're introducing an app that provides an accessible email flow.
+To improve accessibility when reading and editing email in [!INCLUDE[pn_CRM_Online](../includes/pn-crm-online.md)] apps, we're introducing an app that provides an accessible email flow.
 This topic explains how admins can enable this flow and how end users can access it.

 ## For admins: Install the app